LucaNyckees/LucaNyckees/README.md

-Hi there, I’m @LucaNyckees.

-I am currently working on my Master's thesis (supervised by Prof. Kathryn Hess and Nicolas Berkouk) in the field of topological data analysis - we use topological optimization machine learning to tackle problems encountered in multi-persistent homology.
-I am interested in applications of topology to machine learning, data analysis and computational neurosciences.
-Along with my studies, I've been working on projects and internships within the Laboratory of Topology and Neuroscience at EPFL.

-More generally speaking, I really enjoy addressing real-world problems through various types of data analysis - with an emphasis on both data visualization (e.g. interactive visualization with web applications) and on the adapted geometric framework(s) (what mathematical tools are best fit to the task?).
-I am interested in creating strong and task-specific coding pipelines that combine the fundamentals of machine learning and data visualization.

-- key-interests : statistical and topological data analysis, optimization machine learning, computational geometry
-- Python tools : pytorch, tensorflow, streamlit, networkx, pyvis, pandas, pyspark, numpy, plotly, matplotlib, NLTK
+Hey there, I'm Luca. :basecampy:

+I am a data scientist and data engineer.
+My professional experience spans over **4+ years**, having worked for the past 2 years as data scientist and machine learning operations engineer at Quanthome in Lausanne.

+I am used to supervise juniors, lead **machine learning engineering** projects (building and deploying models), work on database management projects and have solid experience with **MLOps** and DevOps duties.

+I studied **mathematics at EPFL**, focusing on statistical and topological data analysis, and machine learning engineering.
+In parallel to my studies, I worked part-time for 2 years in the Laboratory for Topology and Neuroscience at EPFL on data science projects.

+:arrow_right: Check out my **portfolio** for some more information : https://lucanyckees.framer.website/.

+Don't hesitate to contact me via email at nyckees.luca@gmail.com to discuss opportunities.